 1. Patients with irritable bowel syndrome, toxic megacolon, severe dietary allergies

 (including severe allergic to shellfish, nuts, seafood).

-2. Patients who have responded to anti-PD-1 therapy or had stable diseases (per
+2. Patients who have responded to anti-PD-1 therapy or are in stable disease status (per

-3. Patients are participating in any other clinical trial now or within 4 weeks before
+3. Patients are participating in any other clinical trial within 4 weeks

+before the first

-performance; rapidly worsening symptoms; lesion transferring to critical sites and
+rapidly worsening symptoms; lesion transferring to critical sites and requiring urgent

-7. Patients have a known history of malignant blood diseases, has a primary brain
+5. Patients have a known history of malignant blood diseases, has a primary brain tumor

 brain metastases must be re-screened by brain MRI brain or CT scan within two weeks

 before enrollment to ensure no disease progression, and simultaneously take ≤10mg